Newsmaker: BHP's new chairman built reputation on Amcor turnaround

-SYDNEY BHP's new chairman Ken MacKenzie, an avid sailor, is not afraid to rock the boat.
+SYDNEY (Reuters) - BHP's new chairman Ken MacKenzie, an avid sailor, is not afraid to rock the boat.

 In his first two years running Australian packaging group Amcor Ltd, Canadian-born MacKenzie replaced 75 percent of the firm's top 80 managers.